dgaydukov/cert-aws/sa/files/sa.md

 * always-on - 2FA always enabled for all users
 * context-aware - default mode, sso analyze sign-in context browser/location/device, to determine if previously trusted context is used.
 If yes not 2fa code required, otherwise user must use new 2fa code. sso user permission are set by permission set (kind of managed policy for sso), so based on this decided which action user is allowed to do in aws.
 Just like with iam user your sso user can access both aws management console and aws cli.
-If you need access to third-party apps you can add applications to your sso under `application` menu.
+If you need access to third-party apps you can add applications to your sso under `application` tab.
 Just configure app and your user would be able to sign in into it.
 Permission set - level of access that users/groups has to aws account, stored in sso and provisioned as IAM roles with trust policies to assume them by users.
 User can have multiple sets.
 You can customize permission set props:
 * session duration - time for which user can be logged in for aws, 1(default) - 12hours.
 After specified time user automatically logged out